yoyosource/YAPION/src/main/java/yapion/serializing/annotationproccessing/README.md

 ## Defaults

 ### Values
-see section 'Default' under 'This is too short'.
+See section 'Default' under 'This is too short'.

 ### Objects/Object References
 You can define defaults for any internal objects by using the variable '@default'.
 The root object cannot have a default defined.
-The default need to define a valid object part, this will not be checked at compile time.
+The default need to define a valid object part, this will be checked at compile time.
 ```yapion
 {
     @name(Config)